-Indoor cycling, as a concept, might seem somewhat counterintuitive.
-After all, to some, the whole idea of cycling is about transport, freedom, getting into the great outdoors and enjoying the fresh air with friends.
+Indoor cycling is a big business these days but, as a concept, it might seem counterintuitive.
+To some, cycling is about transport, freedom, and getting outside to enjoy the fresh air with friends.

 To the uninitiated, indoor cycling strikes a stereotype of solitary confinement, sweat and suffering, but today's take on indoor cycling is far more entertaining than staring at a blank wall.

 In fact, for a growing number of people, indoor cycling is an integral part of life.
-Even prior to the coronavirus pandemic and the resulting indoor-cycling boom, cyclists were taking to the turbo trainer in a bid to add structured sessions to their training plans or get their racing or group-riding fix.
+Even prior to the coronavirus pandemic and the resulting indoor-cycling boom, cyclists have been taking to the turbo trainer in a bid to add structured sessions to their training plans or to get their competitive or social cycling fix.

-Our story, 'The indoor cycling revolution', gives a detailed explanation of how indoor training went from being universally hated to one of the fastest-growing sectors in cycling, but the rise is primarily down to a revolution in the hardware, and the development of software such as TrainerRoad and Zwift.
+Our story 'The indoor revolution', gives a detailed explanation of how indoor training went from being universally hated to one of the fastest-growing sectors in cycling, but the rise is primarily down to a revolution in the hardware, and the development of software such as TrainerRoad and Zwift.

 How to get started

 To begin indoor cycling, there are a few must-haves.
 Of course, in its literal sense, you simply need a turbo trainer and a bike, but we're going to assume you want to take advantage of those aforementioned tech advancements.

 Our guide to the best turbo trainers will help you choose the right option for you, but, put simply, there are two types: 'smart' and 'dumb'.